zzhikai/tp/docs/DeveloperGuide.md

 #### Rationale

 The view command searches a **single** applicant in LinkedOUT and returns the applicant's details.
-It is used when users wish to find a specific user they have in mind.
+It is used when users wish to find a specific applicant they have in mind.
 It takes in a single case-insensitive parameter, which is the applicant's full name.
 No prefix is required.

 #### Implementation